StarGate01/chrzwatch-firmware/README.md

 The PlatformIO IDE is able to use either a *CMSIS-DAP* or *J-Link* adapter for interactive debugging.
 The `i6hrc_debug` and `nrf52_dk_debug` configurations provide debugging support.
 Do note that the watchdog timer might kill your debugging session.

+Since the `RX` and `TX` pins are used for other peripherals, the firmware implements a SEGGER J-Link RTT interface (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) which can be used instead of the traditional UART interface.
+For this, the SEGGER RTT tools are required.

 #### Troubleshooting

 Unfortunatly, the SWD `RESET` line is not easily accessible.
 However, shorting `SWDCLK` to `VCC` triggers a debug init halt as well.